alltrails/graphhopper/alltrails/README.md

 ### Building and Running GraphHopper Java App (outside of Docker)

 It is useful when making changes to the Java code to be able to build and run it outside a container.
-The `mvn` build step is slow - I am sure there is a much more efficient waty to run it incrementally during development.
+The `mvn` build step is slow - I am sure there is a much more efficient way to run it incrementally during development.
 ```Bash
 # Build Java app
 cd .. # If needed, to root of `graphhopper` repo